 HTC makes their own sensors, they experimented with a larger pixel size and compensated on megapixel with their UltraPixel technology.
-It will obviously produce some well lit shots, but it seem to have launched in wrong era as 4K TVs are a norm and good phones at least have 1080p resolution, for which a smaller 4MP resolution seems insufficient.
+It will obviously produce some well-lit shots, but it seem to have launched in the wrong era as 4K TVs are a norm and good phones at least have 1080p resolution, for which a smaller 4MP resolution seems insufficient.

 It will be interesting to wait for IMX 230 as it will come loaded with 4K HDR video recording abilities but right now, the best sensor on a phone is the IMX 240.

-Of course you won’t find long optical zoom lenses like you find on DSLR cameras.
+Of course, you won’t find long optical zoom lenses like you find on DSLR cameras.
 A few phones have optical zoom but they are a little bulky to carry around.
 When compared to the software-based digital zoom trickery, optical zoom is a lot better.
 But if you don’t mind buying a bulky phone, pick one with a large sensor over the one with optical zoom.
-You can take the photograph in the highest resolution which you can crop in later (Which fulfills zooming).
-But for that, you need to know about mega pixels.
+You can take the photograph in the highest resolution which you can crop in later (Which fulfils zooming).
+But for that, you need to know about megapixels.

 - High megapixels will only matter if you have to print posters or if you’re going to be viewing them on a big, high-resolution display or if you prefer cropping and using portions of a large canvas.